top of page

 Choosing additional categories

-I picked six categories from a spreadsheet of almost two dozen user requests—paying special attention to the categories' popularity with users, relevance to NerdWallet's main personas (specifically "thrivers"), potential frequency of use, and presence in competitor cash flow experiences.
+I picked six categories from a spreadsheet of almost two dozen user requests—paying special attention to the categories' popularity with users, relevance to NerdWallet's main personas, potential frequency of use, and presence in competitor cash flow experiences.

-I puzzled over Subscriptions and Home improvement.
-The already existing Entertainment option could cover subscriptions, and hopefully we'd soon have custom categories to track home improvements if/when the need arose.
-I ended up dropping both, a decision that the UX researcher agreed with.
-My final picks became Donations, Childcare, Insurance, and Pets.
+Puzzling over Subscriptions and Home improvement, I reasoned that the already existing Entertainment option could cover subscriptions, and hopefully we'd soon have custom categories to track home improvements if/when the need arose.
+I dropped both in the end, making my finals picks: Donations, Childcare, Insurance, and Pets.

 Ideation and wireframing